KevinMKang/VocaMeta/README.md

 ## Executing

 After compilation, an executable jar will be created in the cloned repository named target.
-Create a folder named songs, and add your songs to it.
-Currently, only songs with their title + file extension will be acceped (i.e. "TITLE.mp3").
-This will work regardless of language.
+Open the jar, and drag and drop your files into the program and press start to begin the searching and tagging process.

-After running the jar, the tagged songs will be in target/songs/taggedSongs.
+The original files are tagged, new files are not created.

 ## Built with: